Hello friends! Today I will tell you about the relationship between Dwarf Alberta Spruce and the sun.

 The second thing you should do is wrap it in a protective material for the winter.
 There are many good materials for this on the market, make sure the material is air permeable.

 Wrap the crown of the spruce from the bottom up.
 Secure the blanket at the bottom to the trunk and the top with a wire.
 Avoid wrapping in an airtight material, the tree must breathe.
-After the ground has melted, remove the protection.
+When it gets warmer, the protection can be removed.

 Dwarf Alberta Spruce cannot grow in the full shade because it will not get enough UV light for photosynthesis.
 As a result, the crown will be very loose.
 Sooner or later it will die from lack of light.

 Also in a dark place, it is usually quite humid.
 This is an ideal environment for fungal diseases.
-Spruce depleted of light will be an easy target for pathogens.
+Spruce depleted of light will be an easy target for fungus.

 For Dwarf Alberta Spruce to thrive, provide it with at least 4 hours of direct sunlight per day.
 This means it can grow in partial shade but not full shade all day.